jetbrains-academy/rustlings-course/Iterators and Closures/Standard Library Types/Intro/task.md

 Note that `zip` produces only four pairs; the theoretical fifth pair `(5, None)` is never produced because `zip` returns `None` when either of its input iterators return `None`.

-All of these method calls are possible because we specified how the `next` method works, and the standard library provides default implementations for other methods that call `next`.
+All of these method calls are possible because we've specified how the `next` method works and the standard library provides default implementations for other methods that call `next`.